-- 1.1 'Abandonment of Position' means the desertion by a Classified employee of his position. - 1.1.1 Repealed effective July 1, 2010. - 1.1.2 'Action' means a personnel transaction effecting a change to a persons employment or to a position. - 1.2 'Allocation' means the determination of the job title for a position. - 1.3 Repealed effective January 1, 1975. - 1.3.1 'Annual Leave' is leave with pay granted an employee for the purpose of rehabilitation, restoration and maintenance of work efficiency, or transaction of personal affairs. - 1.4 'Appointing Authority' means the agency, department, board, or commission, and the officers and employees thereof authorized by statute or by lawfully delegated authority to make appointments to positions in the State Service. - 1.5 'Appointment' means an offer by an appointing authority to a qualified person of employment in a classified position and the acceptance of such offer. - 1.5.01 'Article' or 'Civil Service Article' means Article X, Part I of the Constitution of the State of Louisiana of 1974, ratified by the electorate of Louisiana. - 1.5.01.1 'Base Pay' means the employee's hourly rate and any supplemental pay authorized by the Article.
+- 1.1 'Abandonment of Position' means the desertion by a Classified employee of his position. - 1.1.1 Repealed effective July 1, 2010. - 1.1.2 'Action' means a personnel transaction effecting a change to a persons employment or to a position. - 1.2 'Allocation' means the determination of the job title for a position. - 1.2.1 'Alternative Worksite' A worksite other than the employee's customary/primary in-office worksite, most commonly established through an approved telework agreement. - 1.3 Repealed effective January 1, 1975. - 1.3.1 'Annual Leave' is leave with pay granted an employee for the purpose of rehabilitation, restoration and maintenance of work efficiency, or transaction of personal affairs. - 1.4 'Appointing Authority' means the agency, department, board, or commission, and the officers and employees thereof authorized by statute or by lawfully delegated authority to make appointments to positions in the State Service. - 1.5 'Appointment' means an offer by an appointing authority to a qualified person of employment in a classified position and the acceptance of such offer. - 1.5.01 'Article' or 'Civil Service Article' means Article X, Part I of the Constitution of the State of Louisiana of 1974, ratified by the electorate of Louisiana. - 1.5.01.1 'Base Pay' means the employee's hourly rate and any supplemental pay authorized by the Article.
 Base pay shall not include any overtime, per diem, shift differential, payment in kind, premium pay, one-time lump sum payments, or any other allowance for expenses authorized and incurred as an incident to employment.
 For purposes of these rules, "pay" means base pay. - 1.5.02 Repealed effective July 1, 2018. - 1.5.1 'Bona Fide Student' means a person enrolled in an accredited high school, college or university in the State, or a person enrolled in a State-operated technical college, in a sufficient number of courses and classes in such institution to be classified as a full-time regular student under the criteria used by the institution in which he is enrolled; or a person enrolled in an off-campus college work-study program in a proprietary institution of higher education as defined in Section 102(b) of the Higher Education Act of 1965, as amended.
 Less than full time students may be considered for employment as bona fide student employees only for work performed under the Federal Work-Study Program.
 A bona fide student shall retain his status during breaks, which occur in the course of or between sessions, including summer breaks.
 In addition, colleges and universities may employ their own full-time and part-time students as bona fide students.